CSS Technique: Style Checkboxes And Radio Buttons

 In short, this technique:

-2. Associates a label with the HTML checkboxes/radio buttons using the HTML label element.
-The label extends the clickable area of the HTML checkbox/radio button to include the HTML checkbox/radio button <label></label> tag content.
+labelelement.
+The label extends the clickable area of the HTML checkbox/radio button to include the HTML checkbox/radio button<label></label>tag content. - Hides the HTML checkboxes/radio buttons using the CSS

-4. Creates checkbox/radio button objects that are styled with CSS to look and behave identically cross-browser.
+display:nonestyle.
+Although hidden, the web browser still keeps track of the state (i.e., the checked or unchecked status) of the HTML checkboxes/radio buttons, and clicks on the HTML checkbox/radio button<label></label>tag content still toggles their state. - Creates checkbox/radio button objects that are styled with CSS to look and behave identically cross-browser.
 In this example, these checkbox/radio button objects are referred to as CSS checkboxes/radio buttons.

-5. Detects default checked/pre-checked HTML checkbox/radio buttons, and detects clicks on HTML checkbox/radio button <label></label> tag content, using the CSS :checked pseudo-class selector.
+- Detects default checked/pre-checked HTML checkbox/radio buttons, and detects clicks on HTML checkbox/radio button

-6. Responds to default checked/pre-checked HTML checkbox/radio buttons, and responds to clicks on the HTML checkbox/radio button <label></label> tag content, by styling the CSS checkboxes/radio buttons in some way to indicate their state.
+<label></label>tag content, by styling the CSS checkboxes/radio buttons in some way to indicate their state.
 The first technique toggles the background color of the CSS checkboxes/radio buttons.
 The second technique toggles the color of the check mark (✓) and black circle (●) HTML character numeric entities inside the CSS checkboxes/radio buttons, respectively.

 The most popular methods for creating the CSS checkboxes/radio buttons use image sprites and/or the CSS :before pseudo-element.
 In this example: 1.) an image sprite is not required; instead, CSS with or without HTML character numeric entities is used; and 2.) the CSS checkboxes/radio buttons can be placed both before and/or after the HTML checkbox/radio button <label></label> tag content without requiring any additional CSS code, which is impossible using the CSS :before pseudo-element.
 Lastly, this example associates the labels with the HTML checkboxes/radio buttons implicitly (i.e., by nesting), not explicitly (i.e., by the id and for attributes), which reduces the amount of HTML code.